May 25, 2016

 Do Guilt and Shame Follow You Everywhere?
 Take These Steps to Let Them Go

 When you feel you’ve done something wrong, it can leave you with feelings of guilt.
+This is perfectly normal.

 Defining Guilt and Shame

 Distinguishing between guilt and shame is the first step before learning how to overcome guilt and shame.

 Guilt is a feeling you have when you realize that you have violated a value system of moral conduct.
 Guilt is, “I did something wrong,” and it’s actually a useful emotion that motivates us to change.